Zilliqa/dev-portal-old/docs/api-websocket.md

 #### Response message

-Once succesfully ubsubscribed, server will echo the query message to the client, otherwise will return error message.
+Once successfully unsubscribed, the server will echo the query message to the client.
+Otherwise, the server will return an error message.

-#### Special error message
+#### Error messages specific to this topic

 - **invalid type field**.
 This tells the client that the type field is invalid, meaning it could not be found or is either malformed or empty.